Conformally invariant differential operators on Heisenberg groups and minimal representations: Introduction

-For reductive groups $G$ possessing a parabolic subgroup $P=MAN$ with abelian nilradical $N$, minimal representations can often be constructed as subrepresentations of the corresponding degenerate principal series $\Ind_P^G(\chi)$ for a certain character $\chi$.
-The subrepresentations are given as the kernel of a system of second order differential operators.
-Realizing the degenerate principal series in the non-compact picture on a space of functions on the opposite nilradical $\overline{N}$ and identifying $\overline{N}$ with its Lie algebra $\overline{\frakn}$, these differential operators become constant coefficient differential operators on $\overline{\frakn}$.
-Taking the Euclidean Fourier transform $\calS'(\overline{\frakn})\to\calS'(\frakn)$ turns the systems of differential operators into a system of multiplication operators and hence the differential equations turn into a support condition on $\frakn$.
-In this way, a realization of the minimal representation on a space of functions on the smallest non-trivial $\Ad(MA)$-orbit $\calO\subseteq\frakn$ is obtained.
-The relevant Hilbert space turns out to be $L^2(\calO)$ with respect to a certain $\Ad(MA)$-equivariant measure on $\calO$.
-This was first observed by Vergne and Rossi~\cite{VR76} in the case of Hermitian groups and later generalized by Dvorsky and Sahi~\cite{DS99}, Kobayashi and {\O}rsted~\cite{KO03b} and M\"{o}llers and Schwarz~\cite{MS17} to cover all cases (see also Goncharov~\cite{Gon82} for the underlying Lie algebra representation).
+What many of these applications have in common is that they rely on a rather explicit realization of the minimal representation.
+In particular in the Archimedean setting, where delicate analytic problems arise, it is often vital to be able to construct explicit vectors in the representation spaces and compute group actions on them.
+There is one particular type of realization that has turned out to be extremely useful for such purposes, a realization referred to as \emph{$L^2$-model} or \emph{Schr\"{o}dinger model}.
+In the Archimedean context, one could define an $L^2$-model of a unitary representation as a realization on a Hilbert space of $L^2$-functions such that the Lie algebra acts by differential operators. $L^2$-models of minimal representations have essentially been constructed in two different settings which we now briefly describe.

-In the case of parabolic subgroups $P=MAN$ with Heisenberg nilradical $N$, analogous \emph{conformally invariant systems of differential operators} on $\overline{\frakn}$ have been constructed by Barchini, Kable and Zierau~\cite{BKZ08}, but so far their kernels have only been studied in a few examples, mostly algebraically (see e.g. \cite{Kab11,Kab12a,Kab12b,KO19}).
-In particular, an analysis of the corresponding representations is missing due to the fact that the Euclidean Fourier transform has to be replaced by the Heisenberg group Fourier transform which is considerably more complicated.
+The first class of groups for which $L^2$-models of minimal representations have been constructed in a uniform way are simple Lie groups $G$ possessing a parabolic subgroup $P=MAN$ with abelian nilradical $N$, also referred to as \emph{Siegel parabolic subgroups}.
+For such groups $G$, minimal representations can often be found as proper subrepresentations of the corresponding degenerate principal series $\Ind_P^G(\chi)$ for a certain real-valued character $\chi$ of $P$.
+The subrepresentations arise as the kernel of a system of second order differential operators.
+These differential operators can most easily be described in the so-called \emph{non-compact picture} of the degenerate principal series.
+The non-compact picture is a realization on a space of functions on the opposite nilradical $\overline{N}$.
+Identifying $\overline{N}$ with its Lie algebra $\overline{\frakn}$, the differential operators become second order constant coefficient differential operators on $\overline{\frakn}$.
+For instance, for $G=\upO(p,q)$ we have $\overline{\frakn}\simeq\RR^{p+q-2}$ and the system consists of a single differential operator whose symbol is a quadratic form of signature $(p-1,q-1)$ (see \cite{KO03a}), and for $G=\Mp(n,\RR)$ the system of differential operators on $\overline{\frakn}\simeq\Sym(n,\RR)$, the real symmetric $n\times n$ matrices, has as symbols the $2\times2$ minors.